What you need to know!

 - Ms Hothy, Sixth Form Lead, College Gardens

 - Mrs Readings, Sixth Form Lead, Clarence Avenue

 - Mrs Comber, Sixth Form Lead, Clarence Avenue

 Enrolment into our 6th form

-- Enrolment for all courses takes place on Thursday 22nd August 2019, the same day as the results are published, in the Sports Hall at Coombe Girls’ School.
-Enrolment is also open on the morning of Friday 23rd August between 10.00am and 12.00pm.
+- Enrolment for all courses takes place during August 2020 (date tbc), the same day as the results are published, in the Sports Hall at Coombe Girls’ School.

 - Students who are currently at a Coombe School should attend from 9am.

 - Students who are currently at a different school should attend from 11am.